Cheer

 Practice Schedule

 Location: Rancho Bernardo Community Park.
 Teams may hold practices at local gyms with board approval.
-The team will be required to cover any fees associated with gym rental.
+The team will be required to cover any fees associated with additional indoor gym rental fees.

 Practice times: The days of the week, hours of practice and duration of practice will vary according to the coach’s schedule and the availability of the fields, park gazebo or indoor facility.